habx/service-logfwd/README.md

 Any feedback is welcome.

 # Possible evolutions
-- Some fields have a constant value between clients calls.
-We could put them in the sessionInfo and drop them from the events transmission to limit the amount of data being sent.
 - Handling of scalyr's threads.
 I'm not entirely sure of how we could use them.
 It seems like the most similar concept are the tags in a logstash world.